chaunceygardiner/weewx-loopdata/README.md

 By default every field is converted to the unit the target report calls for.
 A field may instead name an explicit unit, exactly as WeeWX report tags allow (e.g. `$current.outTemp.degree_C`).
-The unit goes between the aggregation and the optional format spec (see the shape above).
+The unit goes right after the aggregation, before the optional `round(n)` and format spec (see the shape above).
 Any unit WeeWX knows for the observation's unit group is accepted.
 For example, regardless of the report's configured units:

 * `current.windSpeed.beaufort`           which might yield `5`